daviddhdev/kometa/README.md

 Kometa is a self-hostedplatform for managing and reading your comics in one place.

+### ⚠️ Development Status Warning

+This project is currently in active development.
+While we encourage you to try it out and provide feedback, we do not recommend using it as your primary comic management solution or migrating from other services yet.
+The project may undergo significant changes, and some features might not be fully stable.

 ### How to use kometa?

 First of all, you need a ComicVine account and a ComicVine API key.